Hotmoka/hotmoka/README.md

  <p align="center"><img width="300" src="pics/family_jar.png" alt="Figure 17.
 The family Eclipse project, exported in jar"></p><p align="center">Figure 17.
 The family Eclipse project, exported in jar.</p>

-## Installation of the Jar in a Node
+## Installation of the Jar in a Hotmoka Node

 __[See the `runs` project inside the `hotmoka_tutorial` repository]__